williamsjag/qmk_firmware/keyboards/cygnus/readme.md

             3 taps
         </td>
         <td>
-            Toggle QWERTY and HD layers
+            Toggle QWERTY and HD layers, typing and deleting the layer name as visual confirmation
         </td>
     </tr>
     <tr>